anhquang2605/weather-together/README.md

 #### Break the ice with weather

 ##### How to use?
-Just go to this link here to try to social media today at: https://weather-together-km7k.onrender.com/
+Just go to this link here to try the social media today at: https://weather-together-km7k.onrender.com/